 - 1. Website and Enrollment.
-Go to https://response.idx.us/prmi and follow the instructions for enrollment using your Enrollment Code provided at the top of the letter. - 2.
+Go to https://app.idx.us/account-creation/protect and follow the instructions for enrollment using your Enrollment Code provided at the top of the letter. - 2.
 Activate the credit monitoring provided as part of your IDX identity protection membership.
 The monitoring included in the membership must be activated to be effective.
 Note: You must have established credit and access to a computer and the internet to use this service.
 If you need assistance, IDX will be able to assist you. - 3.
 Telephone.
-Contact IDX at 1-833-989-3937 to gain additional information about this event and speak with knowledgeable representatives about the appropriate steps to take to protect your credit identity. - 4.
-Review your credit reports.
-We recommend that you remain vigilant by reviewing account statements and monitoring credit reports.
-Under federal law, you also are entitled every 12 months to one free copy of your credit report from each of the three major credit reporting companies.
-To obtain a free annual credit report, go to www.annualcreditreport.com or call 1-877-322-8228.
-You may wish to stagger your requests so that you receive a free report by one of the three credit bureaus every four months.
+Contact IDX at 1-833-423-2936 to gain additional information about this event and speak with knowledgeable representatives about the appropriate steps to take to protect your credit identity.

-If you discover any suspicious items and have enrolled in IDX identity protection, notify them immediately by calling or by logging into the IDX website and filing a request for help.
+If you discover any suspicious items and have enrolled in IDX identity protection, notify IDX immediately by calling or by logging into the IDX website and filing a request for help.